Dolibarr/dolibarr-docker/README.md

 `rm -f /home/dolibarr_documents/install.lock`

-Then start an updated version container.
+Then download the updated version of containers and restart them.

 `sudo docker-compose pull`